zacwm/kelp/README.md

 ## Features
   - No database, no logins, all temporary!
 (BYO authentication)
-  - Supports MKV, MP4 and AVI (finds first matching file in torrent)
+  - Supports MKV, MP4, AVI, MOV and WMV.
   - Simultaneous room support (room limit configurable)
   - Playback syncing with other users in the room
-  - Extracts subtitles if found
+  - Subtitle support.

 ## Setup
   1. Clone the repository, and navigate to the root folder (containing the package.json file) in the terminal/command prompt